Skip to content

 Read more Curious Movement for Children & Teenagers

-Equity, Diversity, Inclusion – I add Access – EDIA.
+Equity, Diversity, Inclusion – Lou adds Access – EDIA.
 It’s better when it’s inherent in everything we do.
-I’ve been involved in the design and development of inclusive and accessible ways of working in the arts since 2009.
-Through my work I have a focus towards an intersectional lens, exploring EDIA where experiences are layered and…
+Lou has been involved in the design, development and delivery of inclusive and accessible ways of working since 2009.
+Understanding intersectionality Lou explores EDIA through the layers of lived experiences which interact and compound how we live,…

 Create a website or blog at WordPress.com